What we do

 You can fix these bad habits by making sure you have good posture when sitting, making sure shoulders are relaxed, having arms and elbows relaxed at a 90 degree angle when working and many more.

-The sole of your shoe, The bend at the toe, how far the back pushes down, and the balance of the shoes on either sides
+We like to assess the sole of your shoe, the bend at the toe, how flexible or inflexible the heel of your shoe is, the stability of the shoes on either sides and most of all how comfortable the shoe is to YOU.